willserene/SQLAlchemy_Challenge/README.md

 - Extracting query variable path values.
 - Using variable paths to execute database queries on behalf of the client.
 - Returning JSONified query results from API endpoints.

+Bonus folder currenty only has the starter code.
+To be completed soon.